Amplified J-factors in the Galactic Center for velocity-dependent darkmatter annihilation in FIRE simulations: Results

 \section{Results}

 Figures \ref{fig:map_juliet} and \ref{fig:map_m12c} illustrate graphically our results for two example halo pairs, \texttt{Juliet} and \texttt{m12c}, respectively.
 We show all-sky Hammer projection maps of $dJ/d\Omega$ for s-wave (top), p-wave (middle), and d-wave (bottom) for the DMO (left) and FIRE (right) run of each halo.
 We are viewing the Galactic Center (middle of each image) from mock solar locations as defined in the previous section.
-The color bars are are mapped to J-factor amplitude as indicated at the top of each image.
+The color bars are mapped to J-factor amplitude as indicated at the top of each image.
 Note that every row has the same color mapping, so that the relative difference between DMO and FIRE runs can be seen clearly for each assumed velocity dependence.
-The binning in these maps is $1.3$ square degrees.
+The binning in these maps is $1.3$ square degrees.To find the local density of the particles and the nearest neighbors for our velocity calculations, we used Firestudio \citep{FIRESTUDIO}.

 The first takeaway from these images is that the FIRE runs are significantly brighter (with amplified J-factors) than the DMO runs for the p-wave and d-wave cases.
 This is a direct result of the FIRE halos having enhanced dark matter velocity dispersion compared to the DMO halos (e.g., the right panel of Figure \ref{fig:ratios}).
 The maps are also more extended from the Galactic Center.
 The s-factor maps are not as different, given the modest differences in central densities for these particular halos (see the left panel of Figure \ref{fig:ratios}), though substructure is significantly reduced in the FIRE runs, as expected from the destructive effects of the central galaxy \citep{garrison2017not,Kelly19}.
 Note that in all cases, including s-wave, the FIRE maps are {\em rounder} on the sky -- this is a result of galaxy formation tending to sphericalize the dark matter distributions compared to DMO runs in halo centers \citep{Debattista08,bernal2016spherical,Chau19,Kelly19,Shen21,Sameie21}.
 The fact that we expect annihilation signals to be even rounder than in the DMO case should in principle make it easier to detect or exclude dark matter annihilation in the face of astrophysical backgrounds, which are expected to track more closely the shape of the Galaxy \citep[e.g.][]{Abazajian20}.
 We will not focus on quantifying this difference in shape on the sky here because it will be the subject of future work.
 We will instead focus on azimuthally-averaged results in what follows.